-Fan roof hoods usually also provide some cooling, which ensure fresh air in the interior, especially in the evening or morning.
-In the direct sunlight, however, these should also be enjoyed with caution, because they only swirl the warm air.
+Fan roof hoods usually provide some cooling, which ensures fresh air in the interior, especially in the evening or morning.
+In direct sunlight, however, these should also be enjoyed with caution, because they only swirl the warm air.

 Cooking meals or even coffee or tea water has an incredible heat effect on the interior.
 If it can be realized, then definitely cook outside.
 Alternatively, salads or cold meals are a better choice on hot days anyway.

 10 Creative Tips Against Heat in the RV

 Necessity (and heat) is the mother of invention: In addition to the classics, there are also some particularly ingenious ideas when it comes to escaping the heat.
 We have collected 10 unconventional tips for you.

 1. Rescue Blanket for the Skylight

 There is also reflective window protection for the skylight in the shops – but the camper is itself.
 Attach the classic rescue blankets to the windows from the outside.
 In combination with the roller blinds, the heat is kept away.

 If you have access to ice cubes, you can put them in a bowl for about two hours before going to bed.
 With a fan next to it, the wonderfully cool air is excellently distributed in the RV.

 Cooling mats, which can be bought as pillow pads or mattress pads, can be used as the perfect cooling pad before you go to sleep.
 The cold is released by pressure.
 If the pressure is removed, the cooling mat regenerates without electricity or cold supply.

 4. Wet Towels in Front of the Windows